This page outlines why fresh water is so important and the need for careful management.

 Why we need to manage our fresh water

 By global standards New Zealand’s fresh water is mostly of good quality and we have plenty of it – 145 million litres per person per year.

 However more than 150 years of changing land uses and population growth, with a limited understanding of the effects on water, have put pressure on our rivers and lakes.
 In some areas we do not always have enough fresh water where and when we need it.
 In others, freshwater quality is under pressure.
 This affects our native biodiversity and the extent water can provide for our needs, such as recreation, cultural wellbeing, tourism and economic production.

 Balancing fresh water needs

-As freshwater meets a wide variety of needs for different people in different communities, we need to balance all these needs, while ensuring the health of freshwater ecosystems is safeguarded.
+As freshwater meets a wide variety of needs for different people in different communities, we need to balance these needs, while ensuring the health of freshwater ecosystems is safeguarded.

 We all have a role to play

 New Zealand can be leaders in smart, sustainable management of freshwater.
-We all have a role in this, from those who volunteer their time and skills for clean-up projects to government, the farming sector and other businesses who use fresh water.
+We all have a role in this, from those who volunteer their time and skills for protection and clean-up projects to government, the farming sector and other businesses who use fresh water.

 Water is not always where we need it, when we need it.